Canon 250D vs M50

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 250D and Canon EOS M50 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 250D and the M50 are recent models that are part of the current product line-up.
-The 250D replaced the earlier Canon 200D, while the M50 does not have a direct predecessor.
+The 250D is a recent model that features in the current product line-up of Canon.
+In contrast, the M50 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the M50 was succeeded by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is the Canon 250D better than the Canon M50 or vice versa?
 The listing below highlights the relative strengths of the two models.